btanz/SparkLogAnalyzer/README.md

 # Spark Log Analyzer
 ## 1 Introduction
 Spark Log Analyzer is a tool for the analysis of large Apache log files using Spark.
-Inputs of the tool are a Spark execution context (such as 'local'), the location of the log file to analyze and a regex matching pattern that splits a single line in the logfile into its attributes.
+Inputs of the tool are a Spark execution context (such as 'local'), the location of the log file to analyze and a regex matching pattern that splits a single line of the log file into its attributes.

 This project is work in progress.

 ## 2 Example
 The file example.py contains a script that analyzes a large public domain Apache log file from NASA.
+To run this file, please make sure the log file is available at the location specified in FILE_LOC.
+Then submit the file using spark-submit example.py

 ```python
 import spark_log_analyzer as sla